-SIGNIFICANCE CRITIERIA Very High High Medium Low Negligible (very- low) Value 16 8 4 2 1 Probability (likelihood) (P)Definite.
-Impact will definitely occur (impact will occur regardless of any prevention Highly probable.
+SIGNIFICANCE CRITIERIA Very High High Medium Low Negligible (very- low) Value 16 8 4 2 1 Probability (likelihood) (P) Definite.
+Impact will definitely occur (impact will occur regardless of any prevention measures) Highly probable.
 Very likely for impact to occur.
 Probable.
 Impact may likely occur.
 Improbable.
 Impact may occur.
 Distinct Possibility Improbable.
 Low likelihood/unlikely for impact to occur.
-Impact has definite provincial/potential national consequences Impact confined to regional area/ town Impact confined to local region and impact on neighbouring properties Impact confined to project property / site Long-Term The impact is expected to last for a long time after construction with rehabilitation expected to be 15-50 years.
+Extent (E) [5.5, [5.5 Impact confined to regional area/ town Impact confined to local region and impact on neighbouring properties Impact confined to project property / site Duration (D) Permanent The impact is expected to have a permanent impact, with very little to no rehabilitation possible Long-Term The impact is expected to last for a long time after construction with rehabilitation expected to be 15-50 years.
 Impact is reversible but only with long-term mitigation Medium-term The impact is expected to last for some time after construction with rehabilitation expected to be 5 - 15 years.
-Impact is reversible but only with on- going mitigation Short-term The impact is expected to last for a relatively short time with rehabilitation expected to be 2-5 years.
+Impact is reversible but only with ongoing mitigation Short-term The impact is expected to last for a relatively short time with rehabilitation expected to be 2-5 years.
 The impact is reversible through natural process and/or some mitigation.
 Very short/ temporary The impact is expected to be temporary and last for a very short time with rehabilitation expected to be less than 2 years.
 The impact is easily reversible through natural process and/or some mitigation.
-Magnitude (Intensity/ Severity) (M) It is expected that the activity will have a very severe to permanent impact on the It is expected that the activity will have a severe impact on the surrounding environment.
-Functioning may be It is expected that the activity will have an impact on the surrounding environment, but It is expected that the activity will have a perceptible impact on the surrounding It is expected that the impact will have little or no effect on the integrity of the surrounding environment.
+Magnitude (Intensity/ Severity) (M) It is expected that the activity will have a very severe to permanent It is expected that the activity will have a severe impact on the surrounding environment.
+It is expected that the activity will have an impact on the surrounding It is expected that the activity will have a perceptible impact on the It is expected that the impact will have little or no effect on the integrity of the impact on the surrounding environment.
 Functioning irreversibly impaired.
-Rehabilitation often impossible or unfeasible severely impaired and may be temporarily cease.
-Rehabilitation will be needed to restore system integrity it will maintain its function, even if moderately modified (overall integrity not compromised).
-Rehabilitation easily achieved environment, but it will maintain its function, even if slightly modified (overall integrity not compromised).
-Rehabilitation easily achieved surrounding environment Receiving environment (Consequence): (RE) Very sensitive, pristine area - protected site or species permanently or seasonally present Unused area containing only indigenous fauna / flora species Unused area containing indigenous and alien fauna / flora species Semi-disturbed area already rehabilitated / recovered from prior impact, or with moderate alien vegetation Disturbed area/ transformed/ heavy alien vegetation
+Rehabilitation often impossible or unfeasible Functioning may be severely impaired and may be temporarily cease.
+Rehabilitation will be needed to restore system integrity environment, but it will maintain its function, even if moderately modified (overall integrity not compromised).
+Rehabilitation easily achieved surrounding environment, but it will maintain its function, even if slightly modified (overall integrity not compromised).
+Rehabilitation easily achieved surrounding environment Receiving environment (Consequence): (RE) protected site containing only Unused area containing indigenous and alien fauna / flora species Semi-disturbed area already rehabilitated / recovered from prior impact, or with moderate alien vegetation Disturbed area/ transformed/ heavy alien vegetation

-&lt;sup>7 As a baseline, impact rating values/scores are allocated taking the worst-case scenario into account i.e. with no mitigation.
+7 As a baseline, impact rating values/scores are allocated taking the worst-case scenario into account i.e. with no mitigation.
 The baseline rating is compared with those after mitigation has been taken into account i.e. the post-mitigation rating.
 Post mitigation rating is used for the actual impact assessment.